MUS2041 : Approaches to Notated Contemporary Composition

 To explore issues of idiomatic writing for a variety of forces.

 This module will help you engage with a range of current techniques of composition, combining theoretical understanding with practical application.
 Each lecture will introduce a technique, resulting in an assignment that will be considered at the following seminar.
 Where possible completed assignments will be played or sung at the class by the students themselves.
 The use of Sibelius software will be required for at least part of the module

-Typically topics will include techniques of rhythmic invention, world and contemporary modality, textural techniques and paraphrase.
-Models and paradigms are taken from contemporary classical, world and British musics.
-Students on the BMus in Folk and Traditional Music will have the opportunity to opt out of up to three topics from the core series in order to take specially designed topics instead
+Typically topics could include techniques of rhythmic invention, world and contemporary modality, textural techniques and paraphrase.
+Models and paradigms could be taken from contemporary classical, world and British musics.

 |Scheduled Learning And Teaching Activities||Lecture||8||2:00||16:00||N/A|